-A complete and delicious gourmet lunch is prepared on all of the working days by our cook right here at the clay centre.
+A complete and delicious gourmet lunch is prepared on all of the working days by our cooks right here at the clay centre.
 Students will do their own local grocery shopping for breakfast and evening meals back at the farmhouse.
 Local restaurants and pizzerias are good options for exploring the Tuscan cuisine.

 Florentines like to relate how their Caterina de’ Medici, on marrying King Henry II in 1533, introduced the recipes and cooks that ennobled French cuisine.
 It’s true that in Renaissance Florence gastronomy reached heights of refinement among the aristocracy, yet what has distinguished Tuscan food since the time of the Etruscans has been its noble simplicity.

 Country cooking attests to the seasonal goodness of garden produce and the perennial splendour of green-gold extra virgin olive oil.
 Tuscans are fanatical about freshness: fava beans, artichokes and asparagus in the spring; tomatoes, cucumbers and zucchini in the summer; all sorts of greens and mushrooms (especially plump porcini) in the fall; cabbages and chard in the winter.
 Herbs, above all rosemary and sage, are good year-round, as are the fresh or driedwhite beans toscanelli, cannellini, zolfini that earned Tuscans the epithet of mangiafagioli (bean eaters).